hitaishin-17/ai-calling-assistant/README.md

 3. Multi-language support
 4. React dashboard for live call tracking
 5. Zapier / Slack integration
-6. GDPR-compliant logging & audit trail
+6. GDPR/AU-compliant logging & audit trail

 ## 📩 About the Creator

-Hi, I’m Hitaishi N — a Product Manager passionate about intelligent systems and voice-first automation.
+Hi, I’m Hitaishi N — I build intelligent, voice-first systems that turn ambiguity into action.

-I built this to showcase:
-- AI-powered execution, not just scoring
-- Real-world friction turned into structured product
-- Full-stack thinking — from prompt to phone to calendar
+This project started with a simple frustration: sales teams were spending hours chasing leads, yet most conversations felt robotic or went nowhere.
+I wanted to build something that could handle the entire flow — from context to conversation to calendar — without the need for constant human input.

+So I prototyped fast, kept things modular, and shipped something that actually calls people, handles objections, and gets results — all while respecting data privacy across the UK, EU, and Australia.

 Let’s connect on [LinkedIn](https://www.linkedin.com/in/hitaishi-n-grovista)!